cambridgeltl/ECNMT/README.md

 # ECNMT
-The repository is the PyTorch implementation of the following paper:
+This repository is the PyTorch implementation of the following paper:

 "Emergent Communication Pretraining for Few-Shot Machine Translation", Yaoyiran Li, Edoardo Maria Ponti, Ivan Vulić, and Anna Korhonen, Proceedings of the 28th International Conference on Computational Linguistics (COLING 2020), long paper, 2020, online.